Researchers at the University of California, Davis have developed a scalable, spray-drying method for alginate molecule encapsulation.

-This same process can be used for encapsulation using soy protein.
+This same process can be applied to encapsulation using soy protein.

 |United States Of America||Issued Patent||9,700,519||07/11/2017||2010-695|